pppiechota/nba-highlights-finder/README.md

 2. add your Google ApiKey in youtube.properties
 3. add your username and password for database in application.properties

-Application uses simple database for NBA teams, it can be built from an attached sql script.
+Application uses simple database to map NBA teams, it can be built from an attached sql script.

 ## Technologies